CPU time: Total CPU time

 On multi-processor and multi-core machines, a program can use two or more processors simultaneously in what is called parallel processing.
 In such situations, a measure of total CPU time is useful, which is the sum of CPU time consumed by all of the processors utilized by the program.

 CPU time and elapsed real time

+In computing, elapsed real time, real time, wall-clock time, wall time, or walltime is the actual time taken from the start of a computer program to the end.
+In other words, it is the difference between the time at which a task finishes and the time at which the task started.
+Wall time is thus different from CPU time, which measures only the time during which the processor is actively working on a certain task or process.
+The difference between the two can arise from architecture and run-time dependent factors, e.g. programmed delays or waiting for system resources to become available.

 Elapsed real time is always greater than or equal to the CPU time for computer programs which use only one CPU for processing.
 If no waiting occurs, such as for I/O, and the program's execution is never preempted, elapsed real time and CPU time will be virtually identical.

 CPU time and elapsed real time for parallel processing

 If a program uses parallel processing, total CPU time for that program is typically more than its elapsed real time.
 For a program that is able to evenly divide its work across two processors with no overhead in doing so, the value (Total CPU time)/(Number of processors) will be virtually identical to elapsed real time.
 Here, a processor may be a (single-core) CPU or one core in a multi-core CPU.

 Example: A software application executed on a four-core processor creates four Unix processes.
 If each process is able to execute on a separate processor core, computation proceeds on four processor cores simultaneously.
 The total CPU time would be, ideally, four times the elapsed real time.

 In reality, parallel processing rarely achieves a linear speedup, where the amount of computation per unit time scales up with the number of processors in use.
 Some embarrassingly parallel problems admit such solutions, but for most, additional work is required to divide up the computation when the program starts, and to combine the results from each processor at the end.
 The additional work adds to the total CPU time.
 Frequently, a process finds itself waiting for data from another process before it can continue, which also adds to the total time.